filipnovacki/solid-spork/README.md

 ## Known 'features'

-- for some unknown reason, after getting dictionary in PDF the database will not lock so any tasks after that require database will be impossible.
-  - workaround: kill server and rerun.
 - when dictionary is very long, `bash` command gets too long when compiling and breaks.
 This could be solved by writing `.tex` file to disk rather than giving `LaTeX` text as arguments to `pdflatex` command.
 Please don't give too